rricocuevas1/ssdf/README.md

 > "Stochastic Submodular Data Forgetting."
 > *SIGMOD*, 2026.

-Data forgetting represent the new data reduction paradigm.
-Dara forgetting routines understand data importance as data usage.
+Data forgetting represents the new data reduction paradigm.
+Data forgetting routines understand data importance as data usage.
 That is, the important tuples in a database are those that are frequently used.
 A schematic illustration of a data forgetting round is shown below.

 <img width="850" alt="forgetting_round" src="https://github.com/user-attachments/assets/05d6373b-af1d-46c2-ac28-31bd838059c2" />